Spokane people: History

 The first Europeans whom the Spokane people had contact with were fur traders and explorers.
 The Lewis and Clark Expedition encountered the Spokane tribe in 1805.
 Already the Spokane people were dwindling in population from introduced Eurasian diseases, such as smallpox, which were endemic among Europeans.
 Shortly after the encounter with the Lewis and Clark Expedition, fur traders and settlers arrived.
 In 1810, the North West Company opened the Spokane House near the confluence of the Spokane and Little Spokane (Nxweme'a'tkxy - "river where the Steelhead trout run") rivers as a trade post.
 The Pacific Fur Company established Fort Spokane (Čˈłyaqˈ) in 1811.
 Much later, the structure was used as an Indian boarding school for the Spokane children, from 1898 to 1906.
 The Spokane took prominent part in the so called Coeur d'Alene War (Spokane-Coeur d'Alene-Pend d'oreille-Paloos War) of 1858, a series of encounters between the allied Native American tribes of the Skitswish ("Coeur d'Alene"), Kalispell ("Pend'Oreille"), Spokane, Palouse and Northern Paiute against United States Army forces in Washington and Idaho which centered in ancestral Spokane territories.

-A treaty for the Spokane people could not be established due to Govenor Stevens failure to return to the Tribe to negotiate the Treaty.
+A treaty for the Spokane people could not be established due to Governor Isaac Stevens' failure to return to the tribe to negotiate the Treaty.
 This was due to the Yakama Wars between 1855 and 1858.
 By executive order by President Rutherford B Hayes, between the federal government and the tribe, the people ceded most of their territory, accepting removal to the Spokane Reservation, which was established in 1881.
 In 1877, the Lower Spokane people (Scqesciłni) agreed to move to the Spokane Reservation.
-In 1887, the Upper (Sntʔtʔúlixʷ) and Middle Spokane people (Snxʷme̓nʔey) agreed to move to the Colville Reservation predominately inhabited by the Colville people (Sxʷyelpetkʷ).
+In 1887, the Upper (sntuʔtʔulixʷ) and Middle Spokane people (snxʷmeneʔ) agreed to move to the Colville Reservation predominately inhabited by the Colville people (Sxʷyelpetkʷ).
 Not all the Spokane people moved from their traditional territory, which caused some conflict with white settlers.
 In the Coeur d'Alene War of 1858, the Spokane had allied with the Coeur d'Alene (Sčicwˈi), Yakima (Yiʔaqmeʔ), Palouse, and Paiute peoples against the European Americans.
 In the Nez Perce War of 1877, they remained neutral despite pleas from Nez Perce (Saʕaptni) chief Chief Joseph to join him in trying to expel the settlers.
 Prior to colonization by European-Americans, Chewelah was home to a band of the Kalispel people.
 The band was known as the slet̓éw̓si, meaning "valley people".
 The Chewelah Band of Indians is currently part of the Spokane Tribe.